Cascade Campus

 ATH 214.
 Environment, Animals, and Culture.
 4 Credits.

 ATH 230.
-Native Americans of Oregon.
+Indigenous Cultures and Communities of Oregon.
 4 Credits.

 ATH 231.
-Native Americans of the Northwest.
+Indigenous Cultures and Communities of the Pacific Northwest.
 4 Credits.

 ATH 234.
 Death and Dying in Cross-Cultural Perspectives.
 4 Credits.